 Several of the holdings in the portfolio trade on valuation multiples that are higher than one might traditionally expect to see in a "value" portfolio.
 This partly reflects general multiple inflation across the market over the past decade or so; we are essentially fully invested in a market that has become more expensive.
-It also partly reflects that our companies are generally clean financial reporters, who don't tend to inflate published results by means of "adjustments" of questionable merit.
-The window dressing of earnings has become a more prominent feature in the market over the course of my career and we try to avoid companies whose management take liberties here.
+Setanta prefer companies that have clean financial reports.
 Furthermore, it is our view that the valuation multiples published in the financial media often give a misleading impression of the true value proposition of the security, portfolio or index in question.